daemon3000/InputManager/README.md

 ### UI Input Modules
 Custom standalone input module for the new UI system in Unity 4.6.
-**If you are using a Unity version lower than 4.6 don't import this addon or the associated example.**
+**If you are using a Unity version lower than 4.6 don't import this addon.**

 **For more information about the addons visit the Wiki.**